Joel-Laeubin/ToDo-List/README.md

 - The user interface allows the user to perform CRUD operations on individual ToDo items

 # Additional Features
+- **Functionality**
   - **Categorization**
     - Assign one or multiple categories to a ToDo
   - **Profile Management**
     - Allow the creation of profiles and associate ToDo with profiles
     - Add organizations, which profiles can join and associate ToDos to organizations
+  - **Status**
+    - Add functionality to display ToDo's that are up for today
+  - **Database**
+    - Store data in a local, [SQLite](https://www.sqlite.org/index.html) database
 - **Design**
   - Add the possibility to switch designs - maybe to dark mode?